DeviationTX/deviation-manual/source/ch_model.rst

 .. macro:: floatimg images/|target|/ch_model/model_load.png

-**File**: The File spin-box allows loading a new model, copying the existing model to a new location, resetting the current model to the default (all configuration is lost), and loading templates (see `Predefined Model Templates`_).
-Note that changing models may result in a safety message being displayed (see `Safety System`_).
+**File**: The File spin-box allows loading a new model, copying the existing model to a new location, resetting the current model to the default (all configuration is lost), and loading templates (see :ref:`predefined-model-templates`).
+Note that changing models may result in a safety message being displayed (see :ref:`safety-system`).

 .. if:: devo10